jordan-wright/unindexed/README.md

 ## Motivation

-By default, the `http.Dir` filesystem has directory indexing enabled.
+By default, the `http.Dir` filesystem has [directory indexing enabled](https://www.owasp.org/index.php/OWASP_Periodic_Table_of_Vulnerabilities_-_Directory_Indexing).
 For example, let's say you have a `.git/` folder at the root of the folder you're serving.
 If someone were to request `your_url/.git/`, the contents of the folder would be listed.

+This package disables directory indexing, preventing the contents from being listed.

 ## Installation